 Turn into the main street south

 Storgata is Tromsø’s main street and heart.
-The red building on the right, upper side is where Roald Amundsen used to stay when he was in Tromsø.
+The red building, now housing Hard Rock Café, on the right, upper side is where Roald Amundsen used to stay when he was in Tromsø.
 He was always taken in by the chemist Fritz Zapffe.
 Zapffe’s son, Peter Wessel Zapffe, was a celebrated mountaineer and writer.
 Continue south some three blocks to the brewery compound.
 On the left, lower side, there is Blåst.
 This is a small glass factory where you can even try to blow glass yourself.

 Ølhallen is Tromsø’s oldest watering hole

 This is Tromsø’s oldest watering hole, dating from 1928, housed in the basement of Mack’s Brewery.
 Seal and polar bear hunters told stories from their exploits in here, stories growing more and more fantastic with time.
-Women were unwanted until 1970, when pressure (ehem) made the brewery install a new lavatory for the boys.
+Women were unwanted until 1970, when after some pressure (ehem) the brewery installed a new lavatory for the boys.
 Then the girls got the old one.
 If you have promised yourself to live a healthier life, the historic background of this pub is a wonderful excuse to make an exception to the rule.
-Ladies should of course have a beer to set an example.
+Ladies should of course have a beer just to set an example.